 What Is A Chromebook?

-The term “Chromebook” encompasses laptops, tablets, and 2-in-1 devices running on Google’s Chrome OS operating system.
+The term “Chromebook” refers to laptops, tablets, and 2-in-1 devices running on Google’s Chrome OS operating system.
 Chromebooks first entered the market in the early 2010s, and they are something of a successor to the netbook, as they compete in the same niche that is now dominated by tablets.

 With the above in mind, a Chromebook may appear indistinguishable from a laptop at first glance, as the differences mainly come down to the software.

 Chrome OS is based on Linux, it’s heavily reliant on the internet and on cloud storage, and it is much more lightweight than Windows or macOS.
-Essentially, it is more of a mobile operating system rather than a desktop one.
+Essentially, it is more of a mobile operating system than a desktop one.
 It has access to Android apps found in the Google Play Store, but it can also run desktop Linux apps.

 Chromebook vs Laptop — Which Should You Get?